lijiebin/HeartbeatOne/README.md

 # HeartbeatOne
-A MySql master-salve replication lag time checker implementation by PHP more like pt-heartbeat.
+A MySql master-salve replication lag time checker tool implementation by PHP more like pt-heartbeat.

 ## ScreenShot
 (command line sample)